 In this new digital world, transformation is inevitable.
 Companies all across industries are embracing the many technology opportunities brought by the digital landscape.
-Zoom in to this topic for more insights.

 Adaptability is one essential feature companies still need to develop, as change doesn’t come easy.
 To seize the new technological normal and increase the competitive potential, it’s time to step up the game and embrace the future.

 Safety is a top priority in an environment dictated by the COVID-19 regulations.
 Organizations worldwide believed that the effects of COVID-19 would not last longer than a year, and they will be able to perform work as they’ve always done it.
 Stalling time was not a good strategy.
 Many companies have reached a point where they are rashly testing digital solutions.
 Keeping workers safe and continuing their activity in a protected environment should be a well-grounded strategy with little risk.

 Technology is now acting as the primary tool that is reshaping the way workers perform their jobs and the environment in which they are working.
 The next generation of connected workers is already changing how inspections are performed.

 In a context where remote work is the new normal, how are inspection professionals dealing with this, and most importantly, how are they adapting to remote work?
 I will zoom into this topic on the 25th of March in a live webinar, Remote Inspections, during COVID-19 and beyond.
 Watch this webinar on-demand if your organization is ready to consider remote inspections as part of their connected worker strategy.

 Over the years that are ahead of us, we will be working differently.
 We are already interacting easier and more often with colleagues all across the organization, even if they are half a world away.
 But there is still a marathon to run, and lack of preparation can be a considerable challenge for companies that are not working on their remote inspections strategy.
 There’s no one to blame.
 Most business leaders were taught to respond to a different set of scenarios than those they face today.